compsecio/ctfbook/src/fundamentals/endianness.md

 Understanding endianness, or how data is stored in memory, is an important skill to have since we deal with so much in binary form.

 In essence, let's look at how a value such as this 32-bit (four byte) integer, 0xdeadbeef, is stored in memory.
 The two most common ways are little endian and big endian.
 Let's take a look at how those two approaches differ.
-Let's say we're storing thost four bytes starting at address 0x100.
+Let's say we're storing those four bytes starting at address 0x100.

 ![endianness diagram](endianness.png)